vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What is Child Support and When Does it Occur in Vermont?
+What is Child Support And When Does It Occur In Vermont?

 Vermont child support refers to the payments made by a parent without custody of a child to a parent with custody of a child.
 Child support typically occurs when a family goes through a divorce or legal separation, placing the child in one parent’s legal custody.
-The non-custodial parent is then obligated to continue supporting the child despite not having custody over them.
+The non-custodial parent is then obligated to continue supporting the child despite not having custody of them.
 The Vermont Agency of Human Services Department for Children and Families runs the Office of Child Support (OCS).
-OSC is responsible for keeping track of enforcing child support orders.
+OSC is responsible for enforcing child support orders.

 • The name of the person involved in the record, unless said person is a juvenile